tgvashworth/distra/README.md

 # distra

+distra is a tool for building websites.

-Use distra to give serve static directories while developing, and to give servers running on your computer nice URLs.
+Use it to serve static files and directories, and, for more complex stuff, to give servers running on your computer nice URLs.

-Set up hosts (urls) and routes (directories or proxy targets (moar urls)) using JSON, and then feel like a boss.
+Set up hosts and routes (directories or proxy targets (moar urls)) using JSON, and then feel like a boss.

 It also adds to your hosts file (safely) so you never have worry about that either!